derfabsSL/Splinterbuyer/README.md

 ## Are my Keys Safe?

-I make money by collecting the 5% market fee that would normaly go to the market you buy on.
+I make money by collecting 5% fee on every card the bot buys.
 Your keys are only used to sign blockchain transactions for buying cards and will never leave your computer.
 I am not stealing any keys, as it is in my personal best interest to keep as many active users of this bot as possible to collect the maximum amount of fees.